jonlpersson/ed-latimore/site/_posts/2020-02-10-my-experience-getting-an-fue-hair-transplant.md

 I'm much more vigilant about it now that I have an aesthetic to maintain rather than try to salvage what little I had left.

 That doesn’t mean that I’m right and you should take my suggestion.
 I’m only making sure that you're aware of this risk.
-The earlier you are into the hair loss, the more likely it is that you’ll need to use minoxidil or finasteride to keep the other hair on the top of your head from falling out.
+The earlier you are into hair loss, the more likely it is that you’ll need to use minoxidil or finasteride to keep the other hair on the top of your head from falling out.

 ## Should You Get A Hair Transplant?